-San Franciscans will soon have an opportunity to step into Yayoi Kusama’s famous immersive mirror rooms at SFMOMA.
-Yayoi Kusama: Infinite Love will run from Oct.
-14, 2023-Sept.
-7, 2024 for the celebrated Japanese artist’s West Coast premiere of her latest immersive installation.
-This is Kusama’s first solo museum presentation in Northern California and will be a surcharged exhibition.
+The SFMOMA exhibition is the celebrated Japanese artist’s West Coast premiere of her latest immersive installation.
+This is Kusama’s first solo museum presentation in Northern California — and getting tickets has proven difficult.

 SFMOMA’s installation will include Kusama’s latest rendition of her famous Infinity Mirror Room.
 The room invites visitors to step into a psychedelic, dreamlike space reflecting a collection of colorful polka dots and spheres suspended around one’s own repeated reflection.
 It’s an exciting, playful installation in a seemingly endless universe where Kusama encourages visitors to “Forget yourself.
 Become one with eternity.
 Become part of your environment.”